E-commerce

 Advantages

-Contextual capture: the customer is on the relevant page.
-They can describe precisely what they see.
+• Contextual capture: the customer is on the relevant page.
+They can describe exactly what they see.

-Often higher response rate: well-designed in-app surveys reach 85% completion vs 22% for traditional web forms (SurveySparrow, 2025).
+• Often higher response rate: well-designed in-app surveys achieve 85% completion vs. 22% for standard web forms (SurveySparrow, 2025).
 Less friction, fewer steps.

 Feedback button and chat surveys

 Two variants strengthen this approach.
-The feedback button (a widget always visible on the site) allows visitors to share an idea, report a bug, or leave a comment at any time, without being interrupted.
+The feedback button (a widget that is always visible on the site) allows visitors to share an idea, report a bug, or leave a comment at any time, without being interrupted.
 It captures spontaneous feedback that scheduled surveys do not collect.
-Chat surveys, integrated into your live chat or chatbot, capture sentiment in real time during or after a support interaction.
+The chat surveys, embedded in your live chat or chatbot, capture sentiment in real time during or after a support interaction.
 More personal and contextual, they often achieve a higher completion rate than surveys sent by email.

 Use cases